DevExpress-Examples/xaf-create-multitenant-application/Readme.md

   ![ViewFilterView](Images/ViewFilterView.png)

 #### `OutlookInspired.Win` project
-This is the windows fornt end project which uses the previously discussed agnostic `OutlookInspired.Module` and follows the same architectural folder structure.
+This is the Windows frontend project.
+It utilizes the previously mentioned agnostic `OutlookInspired.Module` and adheres to the same architectural folder structure.

+Next, we describe the functionality found in each project folder.

+##### `Controllers` Folder
+In this folder, we house controllers that have no dependencies.
+If desired, they could be relocated to a different library.

+- `DisableSkinsController`: This controller disables the XAF default theme-switching action.
+We strive for consistency in this demo across multiple platforms.
+Testing our views in each supported skin would require significant resources.

+- **`SplitterPositionController`**: This is the Windows implementation of the [SplitterPositionController](#splitter).
+We discussed its platform agnostic counterpart in the `OutlookInspired.Module`.